BlackPhrase/Overboost/README.md

 You need to have the original Quake 3 assets in order to playtest the thing.
 You can get them from Steam or your CD copy if you still have it

 Put the assets and compiled binaries in a single folder and remove the 'lib' prefix from each dll name.
-Rename the cgame dll to cgamex86, game to qagamex86 and ui to uix86 and you should be able to successfully launch the app after that
+Rename the cgame dll to cgamex86, game to qagamex86 and ui to uix86.
+Copy the 'Quake-III-Arena-master/ui' folder and place it under the 'baseq3/' dir and you should be able to successfully launch the app after that

 You also need to set the sv_pure, vm_ui, vm_game and vm_cgame cvars values to 0 in order to make everything work correctly.
 You can do that inside the 'baseq3/q3config.cfg' file (the sv_pure entry might be absent so you need to manually add it in that case)